gauravbhand1611/oms-documentation/documents/retail-operations/available-to-promise/bopis-rule.md

    To disable store pickup for this product at the specified facilities, turn off the toggle for **Store Pickup**.
 This ensures that the **Blue Shirt (Size M)** will no longer be available for in-store pickup at the selected locations.

 **Selecting Facilities:**
-  Pickup rules apply to facility groups since etailers can have numerous facilities, and managing store pickup can be a dynamic process.
+  Pickup rules apply to facility groups since retailers can have numerous facilities, and managing store pickup can be a dynamic process.
 To make this easier, it is recommended to create a **facility group** for the warehouses when setting up HotWax Commerce.
 Creating different facility groups based on **Facility Types** (e.g., warehouses vs. retail stores) is useful not only for store pickup but also for order routing.

    If you want to create a custom facility group, you can do so through the `Facility App`.
    Once the facility group is created, navigate to the `ATP rule configuration` page.
 Click the `Add` button in the **Include** section of the facilities and add the relevant facility group.
 You can also use the **Exclude** feature to exclude specific facilities or select **All Facilities** if you want to disable fulfillment of the product from all locations.